Andrettin/Wyrmsun/readme.txt

 - Added the possibility to generate a random world map for Grand Strategy mode.
 - Added conifer forest terrain (graphics by Jinn).
 - Added random event "Bountiful Harvest" (+100 gold per province owned, the event can happen multiple times).
+- Added "Goblin Looters" random event (for Nidavellir and random world maps).
+- Plains and dark plains tiles are now automatically made into hills if there is a gold mine there.
+- If the player has 100000 or more of a resource stored, now that resource's quantity appears in a smaller font.

 * Maps
 - Added Tanais map (Earth).